-The federal Government is negotiating provincial contributions to Canada's overall goal of reducing our national emissions 30% below 2005 by 2030.
+The federal Government is negotiating provincial contributions to Canada's overall goal of reducing our national emissions 30% below 2005 levels by 2030.
 New Brunswick needs to offer to contribute an average of 6.5 million tonnes toward the national goal.
-The greenhouse gas reduction offer should form the basis for negotiations with the federal government.
+The greenhouse gas reduction offer should form the basis for negotiations with the federal Government.
 The federal Government established in its 2016 budget a \$2 billion Low Carbon Economy Fund and promised to create a national system for carbon pricing with all monies raised in a province being returned to that province for investment in greenhouse gas reductions.
-If we assume that the national floor price for carbon will be in the range of \$20 to \$30/tonne initially, then a 6.5 million tonne contribution to Canada's national climate change target is worth between \$130 million to \$195 million.
+If we assume that the national floor price for carbon will be in the range of \$20 to \$30/tonne initially, then a 6.5 million tonne contribution to Canada's national climate change target is worth from \$130 million to \$195 million.
 New Brunswick should seek to secure a Memorandum of Understanding with the Government of Canada that commits the province to securing 6.5 million tonnes of reductions in exchange for a one-time payment of \$130 million to \$195 million to support greenhouse gas emission reductions.
-A provincial carbon price of \$20 to \$30 tonne covering 80% of emissions would also generate between \$238 million to \$357 million initially and decline over time as coal is phased out of electricity and vehicles transition off gasoline.
+A provincial carbon price of \$20 to \$30 tonne covering 80% of emissions would also generate from \$238 million to \$357 million initially and decline over time as coal is phased out of electricity and vehicles transition off gasoline.
 Over the first five years or so, however, these combined investments would take the province to the \$500 million annually, or 1.5% of GDP recommended by the United Nations39 Industrial Development Organization and the Global Green Growth Institute to transition to a low-carbon economy.
+24 1.
+Electricity We propose a three-part climate action plan covering electricity, provincial investments and government policy.
+The electricity program would be supported by investing the one-time federal contribution of \$130 million to \$195 million as follows: Allocate \$56 million to \$84 million (based on \$20 and \$30/tonne and a contribution of 2.8 million tonnes from coal phase-out) to NB Power or a combination of NB Power and an independent agency with an efficiency and low-carbon economy mandate to invest in: